crdevol/crdevol/README.md

 - Biomechanics
 - Neuromodulation
 - Brain–muscle communication
-- Aging, and neurological injury
+- Aging and neurological injury
 - Machine learning

 📖 More about me: